Ruadhaí Dervan

 Picture of me at a whiteboard

-I'm a Senior Lecturer and Royal Society University Research Fellow at the University of Glasgow.
-I've previously spent parts of my career and education at the University of Cambridge (where I was a fellow of Gonville & Caius College), École Polytechnique, Université libre de Bruxelles and Trinity College Dublin.
+I am a mathematician at the University of Warwick, where I hold the position of Reader.
+I have previously spent parts of my career and education at the University of Glasgow (who still host my website), the University of Cambridge (where I was a fellow of Gonville & Caius College), École Polytechnique, Université libre de Bruxelles and Trinity College Dublin.

 I research complex geometry, which is roughly the intersection of algebraic and differential geometry.
-I'm interested in both the analytic and algebro-geometric sides of complex geometry, and at the moment most of my work lies somewhere between the two.
-Topics I'm currently interested in include Kähler geometry, K-stability, moduli theory, non-Archimedean geometry and geometric analysis, amongst others.
+I am interested in both the analytic and algebro-geometric sides of complex geometry, and at the moment most of my work lies somewhere between the two.
+Topics I'm currently interested in include Kähler geometry, K-stability, geometric invariant theory and moduli theory, amongst others.

 My CV.
-My email address is ruadhai.dervan@glasgow.ac.uk.
-My office is 439, University of Glasgow Mathematics & Statistics Building.
+My email address is ruadhai.dervan@warwic.ac.uk.
+My office is B1.28 Zeeman Building, University of Warwick.

 Papers and preprints: